tr0pical1nternet/eleventy-base-blog/src/templates/projects/dactyl-nightmare.md

     alt: Dactyl Nightmare
 tags: [ Adventure Game ]
 ---
+{% video 'dactyl-nightmare' %}

-My first website and possibly my best, Dactyl Nightmare is a Choose Your Own Adventure game that gives people what they truly want, a terrible death at the hands of a Pterodactyl.
+My first from-scratch WordPress theme and possibly my finest work, Dactyl Nightmare is a Choose-Your-Own-Adventure type game that really only gives you one choice&mdash; Pterodactyl.
+I created it as quick way to run through the theme creation and deployment process, and as an exercise in fundamental responsive design.